 Wagner-Peyser staff will continue to announce and provide priority of service to veterans according to Federal law and applicable regulations.
 Veterans entering the ES offices will be notified of their priority right of service under the Wagner-Peyser Act, as amended by WIOA.
-Once a customer is identified as a veteran, he/she will be provided special information designed for veterans only, and will be referred, when appropriate, to specially trained DVOP Specialists to receive intensive services.
-In order to be referred to a DVOP, the veteran or eligible spouse shall meet one of the following criteria:
+Once a customer is identified as a veteran, he/she will be provided special information designed for veterans only, and will be referred, when appropriate, to specially trained DVOP Specialists to receive individualized career services.
+To be referred to a DVOP, the veteran or eligible spouse shall meet one of the following criteria in accordance with VPLs 3-14, changes 1 and 2 and VPL 3-19:

-- A special disabled or disabled veteran, as those terms are defined in 38U.S.C. § 4211(1) and (3); - Special disabled and disabled veterans are those: who are entitled to compensation - (or who but for the receipt of military retired pay would be entitled to compensation) - under laws administered by the Secretary of Veterans' Affairs; or, were discharged or - released from active; - Homeless, as defined in Section 103(a) of the Stewart B. McKinney Homeless Assistance - Act (42 U.S.C.
-11302(a)); - A recently-separated service member, as defined in 38 U.S.C § 4211(6), who at any point - in the previous 12 months has been unemployed for 27 or more consecutive weeks: - An offender, as defined by WIA Section 101(27), who has been released from incarceration within the last 12 months; - Lacking a high school diploma or equivalent certificate; or - Low-income (as defined by WIOA at Section 101 (25)(B)).
+- A special disabled or disabled veteran, as those terms are defined in 38 U.S.C § 4211(1) and (3); - Homeless person, as defined in Section 103(a) and (b) of the Stewart B. McKinney Homeless Assistance Act (42 U.S.C.
+11302(a) and (b)), as amended; - A recently separated service member, as defined in 38 U.S.C § 4211(6), who has been unemployed for 27 or more weeks in the previous 12 months; - An offender, as defined by WIOA Section 3 (38), who is currently incarcerated or who has been released from incarceration - Lacking a high school diploma or equivalent certificate; - Low-income individual (as defined by WIOA at Section 101 (25)(B)) - Veterans 18 24; - Vietnam era Veterans; and - TSM's who have been identified as in need of individualized career services; and - Service members who are wounded, ill, or injured and receiving treatment in MTFs or WTUs; as well as their spouses and caregivers.

-For Priority of service purpose, the veteran definition is broad covering all persons that served at least one day in the active military, naval, or air service, and who was discharged or released under conditions other than dishonorable, as specified in 38 USC 101(2).
+For Priority of service purpose, the veteran definition is broad covering all persons that served at least one day in the active military, naval, or air service, and who were discharged or released under conditions other than dishonorable, as specified in 38 USC 101(2).
 Eligible Spouse as defined at section 2(a) of the JVA (38 USC 4215(a)) means the spouse of any of the following: